Multiangle light scattering: Applications

-The Zimm plot and batch collection
+Zimm plot and batch collection

 MALS is most commonly used for the characterization of mass and size of molecules in solution.
-Early implementations of MALS such as those discussed by Bruno H. Zimm in his paper “Apparatus and Methods for Measurement and Interpretation of the Angular Variation of Light Scattering; Preliminary Results on Polystyrene Solutions” involved utilizing a single detector rotated about a sample contained within a transparent vessel.
-MALS measurements from non-flowing samples such as this are commonly referred to as a “batch measurements.”
+Early implementations of MALS such as those discussed by Bruno H. Zimm in his paper "Apparatus and Methods for Measurement and Interpretation of the Angular Variation of Light Scattering; Preliminary Results on Polystyrene Solutions" involved using a single detector rotated about a sample contained within a transparent vessel.
+MALS measurements from non-flowing samples such as this are commonly referred to as "batch measurements".
 By creating samples at several known low concentrations and detecting scattered light about the sample at varying angles, one can create a Zimm plot by plotting :$\frac{K^*c}{R_\theta}$ vs $\sin^2\frac{\theta }{2} + kc$ where c is the concentration of the sample and k is a stretch factor used to put kc and $\sin^2\frac{\theta }{2}$ into the same numerical range.

 When plotted one can extrapolate to both zero angle and zero concentration, and analysis of the plot will give the mean square radius of the sample molecules from the initial slope of the c=0 line and the molar mass of the molecule at the point where both concentration and angle equal zero.
-Improvements to the Zimm plot, which incorporate all collected data, commonly referred to as a “global fit” have largely replaced the Zimm plot in modern batch analyses.
+Improvements to the Zimm plot, which incorporate all collected data (commonly referred to as a "global fit"), have largely replaced the Zimm plot in modern batch analyses.